quoteboxqa/api/source/includes/_teammember.md

 This endpoint will get the details of a invited team member.

-This endpoint simulates as scenario when a user wants to get invited team member related meta data.
+This endpoint resembles as scenario when a user wants to get invited team member related meta data.

 ```shell
 # HTTP REQUEST BODY